-From Roe to Reproductive (In)Justice: Inequality, Reproductive Freedom, & Access unnecessary interventions, including many that increase the odds of needing a cesarean, often resulting in trauma, hospital-caused injuries and worsened outcomes.
+From Roe to Reproductive (In)Justice: Inequality, Reproductive Freedom, & Access

 As hospital policies ban or curtail access to VBAC, typically a safer option than repeat cesarean, people who can afford it often turn to homebirth for evidence-based, personalized care for physiologic birth.
 In Massachusetts, where homebirth midwives are unlicensed, homebirth, as well as support, are not covered by Masshealth - and thus out-of-reach for many low-income folks.
 Efforts are currently underway to open a Black-owned birth center in Boston to address some of the constraints that limited Nia's choices.